sudocode1/clichat/secure-server/README.md

 - The user then goes to that link and are given an 100 character long token with lowercase characters, uppercase characters, numbers and a period/full stop (.)
 - The user then sends `[ 'tokenauth', tok ]` (tok is temporary token)
-- The web page text is then changed, so the token can no longer be retrieved This entire process is built to prevent unauthorized bots from connecting.
+- The web page text is then changed, so the token can no longer be retrieved

+This entire process is built to prevent unauthorized bots from connecting. <Br>
 Obviously, it's still possible to crack a bot through, but its painfully difficult. <br>
 TLDR: Login -> Web page created with token -> User sends token -> Web page removed